 Bird played in only six games in the 1988-89 season after having bone spurs removed from both his heels.
 The star forward held no interest in going through surgery but felt obligated to lead the charge in Boston.
 However, the situation could have played out differently with Bias in the fold.

 Bias faced a promising NBA future with the Boston Celtics.
 However, Maryland’s star forward tragically died from a cocaine overdose two days after Bird’s team selected him with the second overall pick in the 1986 NBA Draft.

 Bias could have shouldered being the face of the franchise, while Bird would have stepped into retirement after nine seasons.

 Larry Bird powered through his last four NBA seasons

-Len Bias’ death remains a what-if scenario that could have changed the course of Celtics history.
+Len Bias’ death remains a what-if scenario that could’ve changed Celtics history.

-Bird led the Celtics to a 29-5 start to the 1990-91 campaign but missed 22 games due to a compressed nerve root in his back.
+Bird led the Celtics to a 29-5 start to the 1990-91 campaign.
+However, he missed 22 games due to a compressed nerve root in his back.
 The following offseason, he underwent surgery to remove a disc from his back.

 Although Bird struggled to push through his final four seasons, they further cemented him as an all-time great.